nimdiido/nimdiido/README.md

 ## 👾 Vinicius Pacheco

 <div>
  <p>Hello!
-I'm Vinicius (nimdiido), a Full Stack Developer.
+I'm Vinicius, a Full Stack Developer.
 I love web developmentand and always I try to learn new different technologies, Actualy i work with JavaScript, Typescript, HTML, CSS, React, Node.js, Express, Git, MySQL and MongoDB.
 I pretend to learn Java, Python and Golang, for study purpose, learn new languagens and technologies is one of my favorite hobbies.</p>
 </div>

 ## 📓 About Me